weibeld-personalisation/windows/README.md

 1. [Screen Ruler](https://learn.microsoft.com/en-us/windows/powertoys/screen-ruler)
 1. [Text Extractor](https://learn.microsoft.com/en-us/windows/powertoys/text-extractor)

-Feel free to also explore the other utilities as there is a lot of useful stuff.
+Feel free to also explore the other utilities as well as there is a lot of useful stuff.
 Ideally, disable the utilities that you don't use to prevent unwanted triggerings.

 > PowerToys launches automatically at startup (you can see this by a PowerToys icon in the notification area of the taskbar).
 That means, the utilities will always be available without any further actions.